 2. “Can you tell me about some of your company’s plans for the year?”

 Once again, you start by showing an interest in the company and are not just rushing to push a sale.
 This is also a broad question, which opens up the conversation and gives you a chance to get more valuable information that might help drive your value proposition.
 Once the customer opens up about their needs and problems they are facing, you have an opportunity to introduce your product or service as the solution.

 3. “We have worked with similar companies in your industry and they experienced the following problems (list the problems).
 Have you experienced something similar?”

 This opener establishes some credibility.
 It also shows the potential customer that you are knowledgeable about their field and some of the experiences they may be facing.
 This open-ended question will also lead them to consider if they are experiencing similar problems and how you can help resolve them.There's no shortcut to success, but there's an easy way to start a sales conversation so your #sales team can be successful. @JillofAll shares the #strategy their own #sellers at Vengreso use in this article.
 Don't miss it!
 Click To Tweet

 Importance of Sales Conversations in Social Selling

 Social selling is about starting more sales conversations and expanding existing relationships.
 Salespeople can use social media platforms to find, engage and connect with prospects to turn those connections into sales conversations.

 Don’t just send your generic sales pitch to the potential customer through a LinkedIn connection request.
 Do some research before making contact and proceeding with social selling strategies.

-Start the conversation by making contact through following and liking the prospect’s LinkedIn profile and make sure that you interact with some of their posts.
+Start the conversation by making contact by following and liking the prospect’s LinkedIn profile and make sure that you interact with some of their posts.

 The best way to interact is by leaving a comment on a post or blog.
 Make sure that your comment is personalized and offers value, and isn’t a generic ‘good post’ kind of comment.